DETAILED ACTION

 Regarding claim 22, arguments analogous to claim 1 are applicable.
 In addition, D'Agostino discloses at least one non-transitory computer-readable media having computer-executable instructions embodied thereon, wherein when executed by a computing device including at least one processor in communication with at least one memory device and in communication with a user computer device associated with a user (Column 23, lines 18-30, “FIG. 5 is a flowchart of an example method 500 performed at a chat bot management server in connection with a client device for facilitating conversations between a user at the client device and various chat bots.
 It will be understood that method 500 and related methods may be performed, for example, by any suitable system, environment, software, and hardware, or a combination of systems, environments, software, and hardware, as appropriate.
 For example, a system comprising a communications module, at least one memory storing instructions and other required data, and at least one hardware processor interoperably coupled to the at least one memory and the communications module can be used to execute method 500.”), the computer-executable instructions cause the at least one processor to perform the steps of claim 1.

-Regarding claim 6, D'Agostino in view of Amar discloses the computer system as claimed in claim 1, but does not specifically disclose: wherein the enhanced audio response comprises an editable field that the user is able to edit via the user computer device.
+Regarding claim 6, D'Agostino in view of Aher discloses the computer system as claimed in claim 1, but does not specifically disclose: wherein the updated multimodal response comprises an editable field that is displayed on the user computer device and prompts an input from the user.

 Vlasyuk teaches:

-Regarding claim 9, D'Agostino in view of Amar discloses the computer system as claimed in claim 1.
+Regarding claim 9, D'Agostino in view of Aher discloses the computer system as claimed in claim 1.

 D'Agostino further discloses: